 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contract with Customers."
 The ASU will supersede most of the existing revenue recognition requirements in U.S. GAAP and will require entities to recognize revenue at an amount that reflects the consideration to which the Company expects to be entitled in exchange for transferring goods or services to a customer.
 The new standard also requires significantly expanded disclosures regarding the qualitative and quantitative information of an entity's nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 The Board voted to propose that the standard would take effect for reporting periods beginning after December 15, 2017 and that early adoption would be allowed as of the original effective date.
-The impact of adopting the new standard on net sales and operating income for the three months ended March 31, 2017 and 2016 is not expected to be material.
+The impact of adopting the new standard on net sales and operating income for the three and six months ended June 30, 2017 and 2016 is not expected to be material.
 The Company also does not expect a material impact to the consolidated balance sheet.
-The impact to results is not anticipated to be material because the analysis of the Company's current contracts under the new revenue recognition standard supports the recognition of revenue over time under the cost-to-cost method for the majority of our contracts, which is consistent with our current revenue recognition model.
+The impact to results is not anticipated to be material because the analysis of the Company's current contracts under the new revenue recognition standard supports how the Company is currently recognizing revenue over time and at a point in time; however, the Company's conclusions may evolve as management completes its contract reviews and evaluation.
 The Company plans to adopt this accounting standard update using the modified retrospective method, with the cumulative effect of initially applying this update recognized in the first reporting period of 2018.
 The Company is in the process of drafting an updated accounting policy, evaluating new disclosure requirements and identifying and implementing appropriate changes to its business processes, systems and controls to support recognition and disclosure under the new guidance.
+The Company believes it is following an appropriate timeline to appropriately adopt this new standard on January 1, 2018.

 Recently Adopted Accounting Pronouncements In March 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting".
 The ASU simplifies several aspects for the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 The ASU became effective for public companies during interim and annual reporting periods beginning after December 15, 2016.
 In accordance with this update, the Company began recognizing all excess tax deficiencies and tax benefits from share-based payment awards as a benefit or expense to income tax in the income statement.
 This update has been adopted prospectively in accordance with the ASU and the impact of adoption on the income statement was not material.
 Additionally in accordance with this update, the Company began classifying excess income tax benefits from exercise of stock options as an operating activity on the consolidated statement of cash flows.
-The Company elected to adopt this amendment retrospectively and the impact of the adoption on operating and financing cash flows for the three months ended March 31, 2016 was not material.
+The Company elected to adopt this amendment retrospectively and the impact of the adoption on operating and financing cash flows for the three and six months ended June 30, 2016 was not material.